 Don’t let your hard work go to waste – protect the newly stained pine to look like oak wood with a transparent film-forming topcoat.

-Here are some of the best wood stains we have worked with that gave great results in transforming pine to look like oak.
+Here are some of the best wood stains I have worked with that gave great results in transforming pine to look like oak.

 1. Minwax 70001444 Wood Finish, Golden Oak Stain, Quart

 Experienced painters advise using clear topcoats that won’t cause yellowing, unlike applying an amber coat, which could affect the final outcome.